dougeby/IntuneDocs/intune/device-restrictions-android-for-work.md

 ### Dedicated device settings

+Use these settings to configure a kiosk-style experience on your dedicated devices.
 You can configure a device to run one app, or run many apps.
-When a device is in dedicated device mode, only the apps you add are available.
-These settings apply to Android dedicated devices.
-They don't apply to Android fully managed dedicated devices.
+When a device is set with kiosk mode, only the apps you add are available.
+These settings apply to Android Enterprise dedicated devices.
+They don't apply to Android Enterprise fully managed devices.

-**Dedicated device mode**: Choose if the device runs one app or runs multiple apps.
+**Kiosk mode**: Choose if the device runs one app or runs multiple apps.

-- **Single app dedicated device**: Users can only access a single app on the device.
+- **Single app**: Users can only access a single app on the device.
 When the device starts, only the specific app starts.
 Users are restricted from opening new apps or from changing the running app.

   **Steps**
   1. Choose **Select a managed app**, and select the managed Google Play app from the list.